codebymehran/my-dot-files/README.md

 - Always push your changes to GitHub before running update
 - Update process deletes the local repo and installs a fresh copy
+- `bootstrap.sh` is for fresh machines only — skip on updates
 - `install.sh` only handles dotfiles
-- Apps are installed separately using `brew bundle`
+- Apps are installed separately via `brew bundle`
 - VS Code extensions are installed separately
-- Mac OS settings can be installed using `bash macos.sh`
-- Git Configuration `bash git.sh`
+- `git.sh` and `macos.sh` are one-time setup scripts